centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 ### Instance status

-Event emitted by Centreon Engine regularly as a watchdog.
-This event tells the poller is still alive with various other informations.
+This event is emitted by Centreon Engine regularly as a watchdog.
+This event tells Broker that the poller is still alive (with various other information).

 <Tabs groupId="sync">
 <TabItem value="BBDO v2" label="BBDO v2">